electron/packager/readme.md

 later needs to be installed.
 On OS X, it is installable via [Homebrew](http://brew.sh/).

 ## Usage

+JavaScript API usage can be found in the [API documentation](https://github.com/electron-userland/electron-packager/blob/master/docs/api.md).

 ### From the Command Line